serheihimself/react-tweets/README.md

-   WebTweets - personal multipage project
+   WebTweets - personal client-oriented project

 WebTweets- small SPA (single page application) project.
 It presents a simple connection to the mocapi.io server to display a list of tweets-users, perform some simple operations, and navigate the page.